-Harvard Management Company (HMC) will distribute these proxy voting guidelines to its external investment firms in the hopes that these guidelines convey useful insights as well as the views of a major institutional investor, developed with the benefit of an extensive body of precedent and thoughtful deliberation.
-HMC recognizes the external managers may not necessarily share Harvard's view on every issue.
+Harvard Management Company (HMC) will distribute these proxy voting guidelines to its external investment firms in the hopes that these guidelines provide helpful advice, based on an extensive body of precedent and thoughtful deliberation reflecting the views of a major institutional investor.
+The guidelines are not intended to be prescriptive, and HMC recognizes the external managers may not necessarily share Harvard's view on every issue.
 Nonetheless, HMC expects its external managers to have a robust approach to stewardship and to make informed voting decisions.
 As one of a number of relevant considerations in assessing overall performance, HMC will consider an external manager's stewardship practices in light of these guidelines.
 The University will also make the guidelines publicly available, so that other interested investors can make use of them as they see fit.
 We anticipate that the CCSR, with advice from the ACSR, will update and supplement these guidelines on an annual basis and will oversee HMC's implementation of these guidelines.